 © The Metropolitan Museum of Art

-Once completed, part of her trousseau was actually put on display to the people of Copenhagen.
-On 26th February, 1863, The Danmark of Copenhagen gave this description:
+Once completed, part of the trousseau was displayed publicly in Copenhagen.
+On 26th Februaryn 1863, The Danmark offered this admiring account:

 “The bridal garments of Princess Alexandra have attracted great notice here.
 Their fabrication has been entrusted to Mr. Levysohn, of this city, and have been exhibited to the fair sex in his establishment in Kjobmagergade.
 Finer specimens of needlework will not easily be found.
 The stitches are so fine and the work so delicate, that they have excited universal admiration.
 No machine has been employed.
 On each piece has been embroidered her Royal Highness’s initials, below the English crown, and this alone has given 600 such embroideries.
 The time allowed being so short, several hundred persons have been employed, but the greatest accuracy and uniformity has been obtained.
 The handkerchiefs have been ordered in Paris, and are masterpieces in their kind, the embroidery being remarkably tasteful and beautiful.
 The English crown, from its peculiar shape, has offered various difficulties, but they have been triumphantly overcome.
 Only a few of the robes were exhibited, some being too delicate to bear any handling.
 Articles of this kind more glaring and costly might easily be obtained, but certainly nothing more quietly and fittingly appropriate as perfect specimens of what the needle can accomplish.”